Academic Procedures for the Department of Chemistry

 The following procedures are additional policies for courses within the Department of Chemistry.

-All students interested in a science field (Biology, Earth and Environmental Science, Geology, pre-medical, pre-dental, pre-veterinary, pharmacy, physician’s assistant, etc.) and intending to enroll in General Chemistry (CHEM 111) are required to take a placement examination to advise you on the best sequence of chemistry courses for you.
+All students interested in a science field (biology, environmental science (natural science track), chemistry, climate science minor, neuroscience minor, pre-conservation in fine art minor, pre-medical studies (including physician’s assistant track), pre-veterinary studies) and intending to enroll in General Chemistry (CHEM 111) are required to take a placement examination to advise you on the best sequence of chemistry courses for you.